percy/percy-selenium-python/README.md

 - `name` (**required**) - The snapshot name; must be unique to each snapshot
 - Additional snapshot options (overrides any project options) (`**kwargs**`):
   - `widths` - An array of widths to take screenshots at
-  - `minHeight` - The minimum viewport height to take screenshots at
+  - `min_height` - The minimum viewport height to take screenshots at
-  - `percyCSS` - Percy specific CSS only applied in Percy's rendering environment
+  - `percy_css` - Percy specific CSS only applied in Percy's rendering environment
-  - `requestHeaders` - Headers that should be used during asset discovery
+  - `request_headers` - Headers that should be used during asset discovery
-  - `enableJavaScript` - Enable JavaScript in Percy's rendering environment
+  - `enable_javascript` - Enable JavaScript in Percy's rendering environment

 ### Migrating Config